SERVING SENIORS’ SENIOR HOMELESSNESS & HOUSING INITIATIVE

-In July 2020, Serving Seniors launched the needs assessment portion of our initiative and are now in the process of soliciting feedback from older adults and homeless service providers.
-We anticipate publishing and sharing our results in June 2021.
+In July 2020, Serving Seniors launched the needs assessment portion of our initiative where we solicited feedback from older adults and homeless service providers.
+Click below to download and view the report's findings and resulting set of recommendations.

-The key objectives of the needs assessment are:
+The key objectives of the needs assessment were:

 - Provide a description of the current continuum of care delivery system for older adults experiencing and/or at risk of experiencing homelessness;